SouravSehgal-3009/Banking-System/README.md

 5. Close a Bank Account
 6. Show All existing Accounts

 Also, Banking System saves the data of accounts in **bankdata.txt** and loads it when it is run again.
-Thus, no data is lost when one starts the code for the second time.
+Thus, no data is lost when one runs the code for the second time.